JuliaBeingessner/JIRA-postman/README.md

 |401|Unauthorized|Try the script again.
 Make sure to use your trigram `ABC` or `abc` and the password that you use to log into JIRA `password123`.|
 |403|Forbidden|Unable to create tasks.
 Not necessarily an authentication issue, but the script can't access the JIRA API.
 Try clearing the browser cache, logging in/out of JIRA, and restarting your machine.
 Ask someone else to try running the script, if they succeed then it is probably solvable by restarting your computer.|

+### Changing the script text
+If you want to change the wording in the auto-generated tasks: don't.
+Ping Julia.